Back to Delaware

 Stricken 5/22/25

-Plain English: This amendment changes House Bill No. 119 by adding new rules that prevent public libraries from removing materials based on who created them or because of political, ideological, or religious reasons.
+Plain English: This amendment changes a rule so that public libraries are strictly forbidden from removing books based on who wrote them or because of political, ideological, or religious disagreements.

-• Adds a rule stating that public libraries cannot remove material from their collection just because of the creator's background or views.
+• Public libraries cannot remove materials just because of the author's background, origin, or personal views.

-• Adds another rule saying public libraries are not allowed to exclude or remove material due to partisan, ideological, or religious disapproval.
+• Libraries are not allowed to take items off their shelves solely due to partisan, ideological, or religious disapproval.

-• The amendment text does not explain how these new rules will be enforced or what happens if a library violates them.
+• The amendment text does not explain what happens if a library breaks these new rules.

 HA 5